helgeho/ArchiveSpark/docs/DataSpecs.md

 ## Web Archive DataSpecs

 The following DataSpecs are specific to Web archive datasets.
-These become available by this import: `import de.l3s.archivespark.specific.warc.specs._`
+These become available by this import: `import org.archive.archivespark.specific.warc.specs._`

 DataSpec| Description
 :-------|:---